AckerlyXu/heima/articles/virtual-machines/windows/create-vm-specialized.md

 ---
 # Create a VM from a specialized disk

 Create a new VM by attaching a specialized disk as the OS disk using Powershell.
 A specialized disk is a copy of VHD from an exisitng VM that maintains the user accounts, applications and other state data from your original VM.
-You can use a specialized unmanaged disk to create the new VM.
+You can use either a specialized [managed disk](../../storage/storage-managed-disks-overview.md) or a specialized unmanaged disk to create the new VM.

 ## Before you begin
 If you use PowerShell, make sure that you have the latest version of the AzureRM.Compute PowerShell module.
 Run the following command to install it.